csiro/stdm/README.md

 **Q4: Isn't STDM just enabling or facilitating malicious prompt injection?**

-**A:** STDM acknowledges the risks associated with LLMs processing external instructions, including malicious prompt injection, but proposes specific mechanisms centered on **user control and explicit intent** to mitigate these risks.
+**A:** STDM acknowledges the risks associated with LLMs processing external instructions, including malicious prompt injection.
+It proposes specific mechanisms centered on **user control and explicit intent** to mitigate these risks.

 *   **Existing Challenge:** Malicious prompt injection techniques, where hidden instructions attempt to hijack the LLM's behavior or bypass safety measures, are an existing challenge for *all* LLM interactions, independent of STDM.
-STDM does not introduce fundamentally new injection vectors.
+STDM does not introduce new injection vectors nor publicise existing approaches.
 *   **STDM Scope & Intent:** The STDM specification (v0.1) does **not** explore, test, or intend methods to override LLM safety protocols or existing prompt injection defenses.
 Its design aims to operate transparently *within* those safety boundaries, providing *authorized*, task-specific guidance.
 *   **Mitigation 1: Explicit User Invocation (Sec 6.0, 7.6):** The core safety principle is that an LLM interpreter should *not* automatically execute an STDM upon detection.
 The user *must explicitly command* the LLM to process the STDM instructions for the provided artifact (e.g., "Run the STDM in this document").
 This signals user trust and intent for *that specific task*, helping the LLM differentiate the STDM instructions (as authorized guidance) from potentially unauthorized or malicious input.
 The mandatory Safety Preamble reinforces this critical step.
 *   **Mitigation 2: Tool Use Consent Gate (Sec 6.1, 7.1):** Even if the user invokes the STDM, any action requiring potentially risky tools (like code execution or web access) requires a *second*, specific, informed consent step from the user before execution.
 The STDM can only *request* tools; the user *authorizes* their use for the stated purpose.